biotope/biotope-element/docs/nesting.md

 string, you will get the content of the `render` function.

-This is not an ideal scenario due to how slotting and style scoping work in Web Components and should be used only when you are absolutely sure what you're doing.
+This is not an ideal scenario due to how slotting and style scoping work in Web Components and should be used only when you are absolutely sure of what you're doing.